 Rabies is fairly common in wild animals, which is the primary source of infection for domestic animals, including pets.
-Skunks, bats, foxes, coyotes and raccoons are the animals that are most frequently reported as rabies positive.
+Skunks, bats, foxes, coyotes, and raccoons are the most common species reported positive for rabies in Texas.

 - Keep pets vaccinated.
-This protects them and humans.
+This is the most effective way to protect your pet from the rabies virus.
 Owners of dogs and cats are required by law to keep their pets current on rabies vaccinations.

 - Keep pets in a fenced yard or on a leash, and do not allow them to roam freely.

 - Enjoy wildlife from a distance.
 Do not approach, pet or touch wild animals.